TYPO3-Documentation/T3DocTeam/Documentation/BeyondTypo3Documentation/Index.rst

 Beyond TYPO3 Documentation
 ==========================

-What is beyond Tellerrand?
-Things we should look at, learn from and keep in mind.
+Beyond tellerrand: Things we should look at, learn from and keep in mind.

 Conferences